A1vinSmith/OSCP-PWK/README.md

-### TryHackMe is the main material for practing.
+### TryHackMe is the main material for practicing.
 Notes and cheetsheet are in Wiki pages.
-Repo is mostly filled with writeups.
+Repo is mostly filled with writeups and binaries.